 A Central London Apartment Just Off Oxford St. AMAZING!

 This apartment is directly above Bond St. station.
 An incredible location!
 It has a double bedroom and 2 singles ( not sofa beds) in the living room for the kids.
 You can enjoy full kitchen facilities, shower room, flat screen mega-TV, wifi and washing machine.
 We paid under $100 in July 2016.
 What a brilliant deal!
 The catch, it’s on the 4th floor, no lift and there is building noise during the day.
-But it’s a fabulous base for your time in London, highly recommended!
+But it made a fabulous base for our time in London, highly recommended!
 Check it out on here Bond Street Station Serviced Apartments

 A Serviced Apartment Near Heathrow